THe Newsmaker Pool

 The Newsmaker Pool started in the mid-90s with a handful of people drafting politicians, celebrities and other notables and sending them to an administrator via carrier pigeon.

-Now, after fifteen years of the site being dark, we are preparing to re-launch the contest in October 2024 with all of the technological advantages that the ensuing years have given us.
+Now, after fifteen years of the site being dark, we are preparing to re-launch the contest in January 2025 with all of the technological advantages that the ensuing years have given us.

 Just kidding, it’ll still probably be as poorly constructed as the old excel-sheet/bulletin board offerings that were offered in the early 2000s.